 Sing me to Sleep (Padainuok man labanakt)

 This British-Lithuanian art project began in both Vilnius and Manchester in November 2015.
-People who face poverty and homelessness worked with artists organisations arthur+martha and Socialiniai memo Projektai, to take a transformative journey, exploring the tangled forests of fairy-tale, childhood and their current life.
+People who face poverty and homelessness worked with art organisations arthur+martha and Socialiniai memo Projektai, to take a transformative journey, exploring the tangled forests of fairy-tale, childhood and their current life.

 This project draws attention to the importance of the creative arts in the lives of people who are on the margins of society.
 It also expands the understanding of homelessness, by presenting participants’ thought about the values of our common humanity: home, security, health, solitude.
 And the values of taking walks together and walking together through life.